susanyang17/doc/dev-ref/Hyperlink_Event.md

 # Overview

-There is only one hyperlink event that keikai spreadsheet supports.
+There is only one hyperlink event that Keikai spreadsheet supports.

 ## onCellHyperlink